devopsdays-austin/runbooks/swag_runbook.md

 ### General Tasks

-* Coordinating the creation of the logo
+* Coordinating the creation of the annual swag designs
   - **Need to know the theme**
   - draft artist search.
   - search for artist(s)